+Summer

+Fall

+Spring

+Larger circles indicate courses with more credit hours.
+Dashed outlines indicate courses where students can select from among multiple options.

+MSArch Core Courses

+Fall

 Arch 565: Topic Studio

-Advanced studio that pursues specific design and research agendas of current significance; students choose by lottery from among several options that are offered by permanent and distinguished visiting faculty.
+An advanced studio that pursues specific design and research agendas of current significance; students choose by lottery from among several options that are offered by permanent and distinguished visiting faculty.
 Recent faculty: Paul Andersen, Sam Jacob

+See page 45 for recent topics.

 Arch 566: Research Seminar

-The first part of a year-long designresearch project, the seminar establishes the information base to be developed into publishable form in the subsequent research studio.
-Recent faculty: Penelope Dean, Sarah Dunn, Robert Somol, Andrew Zago
+The first part of a yearlong designresearch project, the seminar establishes the information base to be developed into publishable form in the subsequent research studio.
+Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, John and Julia McMorrough, Robert Somol, Andrew Zago See page 45 for recent topics.

-Arch 585: Theory III
+Arch 585: Theory + History III

-44 Eisenschmidt, Robert Somol

-A study of the emergence of the metropolis beginning in the midnineteenth century through a survey of the forces that produced it and the ideologies and practices that have attempted to organize, control, and simulate it.
+Studies the emergence of the metropolis beginning in the midnineteenth century through a survey of the forces that produced it and the ideologies and practices that have attempted to organize, control, and simulate it.
+Recent faculty:

-Recent faculty: Alexander
+42 Alexander Eisenschmidt

+Spring

 Arch 567: Research Studio

-Collaborative and individual design-research, in multiple genres, that addresses concerns at the edge of the contemporary discipline and results from a yearlong course of study.
+Collaborative and individual design research, in multiple genres, that addresses concerns at the edge of the contemporary discipline and results from a yearlong course of study.

-Recent faculty: Penelope Dean, Sarah Dunn, Andrew Zago
+Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, John and Julia McMorrough, Andrew Zago

 Arch 564: Technology IV

 An advanced seminar/lab in architectural technologies, structures, new materials, and fabrication techniques.
+See page 27 for recent topics.

+Arch 586: Theory + History IV

 An advanced seminar in architectural and urban criticism, theory, and history.

+See page 26 for recent topics.